-Driver’s License & Motor Vehicle Registration
+Driver’s License & Motor Vehicle Registration Information

 All new residents who plan to drive must obtain an N.C. driver’s license within 60 days of establishing a permanent residence here.
 Most newcomers, unless they drive commercial vehicles, will want a Class C license, which permits operation of passenger cars and small trucks.
 If you drive a motorcycle, you’ll also need a motorcycle endorsement.
 You must pass a road skills test on your motorcycle to receive it.
 Licensed drivers who are 16 or 17 years old must present proof of completion of a state-approved driver education course in their former state.